 If you live in a city where several companies are searching for managerial position candidates, begin with managerial experience workers.
 By narrowing your scope, you streamline the market infiltration process and expedite client generation.

 Step 2: Make Sure You Have the Capital

-Staffing agencies require a lot of money to start because they require a complex infrastructure from day one.
+Temporary staffing agencies require a lot of money to start because they require a complex infrastructure from day one.
 You would have to be very lucky to start with five job candidates and one client and assign them all to the same place.

 You’ll need a strong base of clients and candidates from the very beginning and that will require lots of funds.
 You can expect start-up costs of anywhere between $60,000 to $130,000 depending on the scale of the company you want to create and the market you’re entering.

 Once your staffing agency is up and running, you need to make sure you have enough cash flow to sustain growth.
-For that, you should consider factoring your invoices or accounts receivable financing as an affordable working capital solution for your business.
+For that, you should consider factoring your invoices or accounts receivable financing as an affordable working capital financing solution for your business.